gem5/website/_pages/documentation/learning_gem5/part1/simple_config.md

 > configuration script you can create any SimObject, set its parameters,
 > and specify the interactions between SimObjects.
 >
-> See <http://www.gem5.org/SimObjects> for more information.
+> See [SimObject details](http://doxygen.gem5.org/release/current/classSimObject.html#details) for more information.

 Creating a config file
 ----------------------